Teen gambling

 • income : Weekly income in pounds

-• verbal : verbal score in words out of 12 correctly defined
+• verbal : Verbal score (number of words defined correctly, out of 12)

-• gamble : expenditure on gambling in pounds per year
+• gamble : Annual expenditure on gambling in pounds

 sex status income verbal gamble